trstovall/lazarus/media/README.md

 Nickelback - The Devil Went Down To Georgia (Cover by Nickelback) [Official Animated Video] https://youtu.be/X57qD_LTRgY?si=z-3qd2EvtnWU1H9v

 Follow the yellow brick road.
-(It's all yellow.)
+(It's not all yellow.)

 | The Wizard of Oz